 If you are not winning psychologically, then all you are left with is force, coercion and/or bribing with food and toys.

-I hope you enjoyed my article on how to train dogs by having the proper attitude for dog training.
+I hope you enjoyed my page about how to train service dogs by having the proper attitude.